-Disable Google Chrome Automatic Software Update
+Disable Google Chrome Automatic Software Update on Mac

 Google Chrome automatically updates itself in the background when a new version is out, this takes responsibility out of user hands and makes it simple to keep up to date with the latest version of the app.
 Generally you should leave automatic update enabled, if not for its ease than for the security benefits of having the freshest browser version pushed to you automatically, but if you want to disable the sizable automatic updates to reduce Personal Hotspot data use or something similar you can do so with a defaults write command.

-Disabling Google Chrome Automatic Updates
+How to Disable Google Chrome Automatic Updates in Mac OS X

 - Launch the Terminal, found in /Applications/Utilities/